 A lot of punters ignore the numbers and go with their gut.
 That’s fine if you’re betting for fun.
 But if you want to win long term, horse racing data has to be at the centre of how you bet.
 It’s not about making it complicated.
-It’s about making your decisions sharper than the bookies’.
+It’s about making your decisions sharper than the bookies’ by using the right horse racing data and statistics.

-David Dooley isn’t guessing when I place a bet.
-I’m looking at the stats that actually move the needle.
-Speed ratings, trainer strike rates, draw bias, recent form — these aren’t just details.
+I don’t guess when I place a bet.
+I’m looking at the stats that move the needle.
+Speed ratings, trainer strike rates, draw bias, recent form and historical results are not just details.
 They’re clues.
-The more data you use properly, the better your edge.
+The more racing data you use correctly, the better your edge becomes.

 Contents